jconorgrogan/Tower-of-Abstractions/EvaluatorPrompt.md

 let’s turn the decomposition into a strength evaluation.
-Here’s a compact rubric you can reuse, then I’ll score “1+1=2”.
+Here’s a compact rubric you can reuse, then I’ll score “1+1=2” to give you an example of how its done.

 Strength rubric (for any statement S)